samse/SwiftSocketLogger/README.md

 # SwiftSocketLogger
-This is socket logger for ios written with Swift.
+This is socket logger for ios written in Swift.

 It's run on background app in audio playing mode and receive log from other client app.